ultractiv/cordova-plugin-sms/README.md

 # cordova-plugin-sms #

-This plugin is forked from the `cordova-plugin-sms` originally created and maintained by [Raymond Xie](https://github.com/floatinghotpot/cordova-plugin-sms).
-Please use the original plugin if you need the full features.
+This plugin is forked from the `cordova-plugin-sms` originally created and maintained by [Raymond Xie](https://github.com/floatinghotpot).
+Some functionality have been dropped in this fork.
+Please use the original [cordova-plugin-sms](https://github.com/floatinghotpot/cordova-plugin-sms) if you need the full features of the plugin in your project.

-This version extends the `listSMS` features to use more advanced filters, like list messages from multiple addresses, and also combine with `regex` in the body of the messages.
+This fork extends the `listSMS` functionality to use more advanced filters, like list messages from multiple addresses, and also combining with `RegExp` to match the body of the messages to list.

 We dropped options to `send / delete / restore` messages.
 This is version is modified for, and used in a project where those options are not needed.